GeorgeSG/sub.rehab/README.md

 ## Add subreddit links

-To add a new subreddit or links for an exisisting one, edit [`./data/subreddits.json`](data/subreddits.json) and add a new object to the `subs` array.
+To add a new subreddit or links for an existing one, edit [`./data/subreddits.json`](data/subreddits.json) and add a new object to the `subs` array.
 The object should have the following properties:

 ```json